 If Windows assigns the USB thumb drive a drive letter but at some point the drive freezes then this is similar to behavior we see with drives with bad sectors.
 As far as Windows is concerned these are identical.
 If the situation is bad Windows may even disconnect the USB drive while you are trying to copy files or even scanning it using file recovery software.

-In general file recovery software is designed to deal with logical, file system issues not with ill behaving hardware, specially if the drive gets disconnected.
-If you’re file recovery offers such a feature try imaging the USB flash drive instead.
+In general file recovery software is designed to deal with logical, file system issues not with ill behaving hardware, specially if the drive is disconnected in the middle of a scan.
+If your file recovery offers such a feature try cloning/imaging the USB flash drive instead.
+By this, I mean create a sector-by-sector copy of the drive to another drive or to file.
 But even then it may simply hang if the drive is disconnected.
 I have also seen examples of the software continuing as if nothing happened even though the drive had completely disappeared.
 Of course the software didn’t copy anything.

 If you only need a couple of files you may be able to copy them using something like unstoppable disk copier.